Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 Free Tools: Run Your Numbers in Under 60 Seconds

-After analyzing hundreds of businesses, the pattern is unmistakable.
-The ones that grow sustainably β that get funded, attract talent, and build enterprise value β obsess over these four numbers:
+After reviewing hundreds of businesses across manufacturing, real estate, and professional services sectors in Bangladesh and internationally, the pattern is clear.
+The businesses that scale sustainably — that get funded, attract talent, and build enterprise value — obsess over these four numbers:

 - Are we paying people correctly?
 (Hourly to Salary)